 The team coordinated by Satoru Ochi has many projects that, such as those previously mentioned, relate to the construction of the SC.
 Among the promising plans for 2019, for example, is to inaugurate in Rio de Janeiro a summer school for undergraduate and graduate students with the theme of Smart Cities.
 The initiative will be carried out in conjunction with French universities and will be supported by French consulates in Rio de Janeiro and São Paulo.

-The main idea of the event is to bring together undergraduate and graduate students from Brazil, France, and Latin American countries for a week to carry out various full-time activities on the state of the art, new trends, and importance of SC.
+The main idea of the event is to bring together undergraduate and graduate students from Brazil, France, and Latin American countries for a week to carry out various full-time activities on the state of the art, new trends, and the importance of SC.

 At the event, some experts from Brazil, France, and eventually from other countries will be invited to give short courses and lectures on the subject.
 Also, students already working in the field will make presentations and open discussions among themselves to produce new ideas about SC.